HinodeXRT/xrtpy/joss/paper.md

 ![Figure 2: The temperature response is plotted for all XRT filters using XRTpy.
 The plot also shows the effects of using different abundance models from Chianti for each filter.. .\label{fig:Figure 2}](xrtpy_temperature_response_plot.pdf)

-![In Figure 3, the application of the 'temperature_from_filter_ratio' function is illustrated, demonstrating its role in calculating electron temperature and volume emission measure through filter ratios.
+![In Figure 3, the application of the `temperature_from_filter_ratio` function is illustrated, demonstrating its role in calculating electron temperature and volume emission measure through filter ratios.
 The dataset, collected on January 28, 2011, between 01:31:55 and 01:32:05 UTC, comprises two images captured with specific filters.
 These images offer unique insights into solar conditions during the observed moments, as shown by [@Guidoni:2015]. .\label{fig:Figure 3}](xrtpy_temperature_from_filter_ratio_plot.pdf)

 # Acknowledgements